blbadger/blbadger.github.io/mandelbrot-set.md

 The effect is quite different if the starting value $z_0 \neq 0 + 0i$.
 We are now departing from a true Mandelbrot set, which requires the initial value to be $0$, but a small change like setting $z_0 = a$ will result in a set that mostly resembles the Mandelbrot set $\mathscr M$.
 But if some value $b$ is added upon each iteration, the set of non-diverging points changes unpredictably, reflecting the irregularity of $\mathscr M$ itself.

-The following  equation shall be investigated:
+To summarize, the following equation shall be investigated:

 $$
 z_{n+1} = z_n^2 + a + b \\